Express Kenya (NAI:XPRS) Cash Conversion Cycle: 30.01 (As of Dec. 2025)

 Express Kenya Business Description

-Express Kenya PLC engages in the provision of clearing and forwarding services for both air and sea, as well as logistics services.
-It operates through the following segments: Clearing and Forwarding, Warehousing, and Real Estate.
-The Clearing and Forwarding segment includes the distribution of products to various parts of the country.
+Express Kenya PLC engages in the provision of clearing and forwarding services for both air and sea, as well as warehousing and logistics services.
+It operates through the following segments: Warehousing, and Real Estate.
 The Warehousing segment which accounts for the majority of revenue comprises the storage of customers' goods in the warehousing facility.
 The Real Estate segment consists of the development of properties.
+Geographically, the company operates only in Kenya.